bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 * Instead of setting up a MySQL database for this week's activities, students will be given dummy data to use.

-* Although we just finished learning Sequelize, these activities only use Express so students can focus simply on Handlebars.js and `express-session`.
+* Although we just finished learning Sequelize, these activities only use Express.js so students can focus simply on Handlebars.js and `express-session`.

 ### Common Pain Points